ibm-cloud-docs/cloud-databases/db-version-policy.md

 * A notification by email through the {{site.data.keyword.IBM_notm}} API.
 This email contains a *Notifications* link that takes you to a Notifications Management page. **Make sure that these announcements are not being caught by your email service's spam filter.** For more information, see [Setting up Distribution Lists for IBM Cloud Notifications](https://www.ibm.com/cloud/blog/announcements/setting-up-distribution-lists-for-ibm-cloud-notifications){: external}.

 For more information, see [Programmatic Methods for Checking Version Status](#-major-version-eol-check-version-status).

+Any actions taken after an EOL date happen over several days after the EOL date.
+We try, but cannot guarantee, to make these upgrades outside of business hours in the local regions.
+If you want more control over the upgrade process of your instance, we recommend that you upgrade following our [backup and restore process](/docs/cloud-databases?topic=cloud-databases-dashboard-backups) before the EOL date of your version.
+{: .note}

 ### Programmatic Methods for Checking Version Status
 {: #-major-version-eol-check-version-status}